Key in a search term below to search our website.

 Looking for a particular object in our Scottish History and Archaeology collections?Search our collections

-Responsible for: Contemporary collecting; twentieth and twenty-first century Scottish collections; Scottish jewellery from 1750 to the present day.
+Responsible for: The Modern and Contemporary History section, Scottish history collections from c.1750 to the present day.

-Research interests: Contemporary collecting and the history of collecting; the relationship between material culture and the Scottish landscape; cultures, identities and industries in the Highlands and Islands; Scottish decorative arts, and the historical development of craft skill.
+Research interests: The relationship between material culture and the Scottish landscape; cultures, identities and industries in the Highlands and Islands; Scottish decorative arts and the historical development of craft skill; colonial histories and legacies.

 Responsible for: Modern and Contemporary Scottish history collections, with an emphasis on collecting material that reflects current and recent Scottish politics, culture, and society.